 The compensation you receive will be determined by the commission you receive from the brokerage that hired you and how talented you are at acquiring new clients and selling their homes as a real estate salesperson.

 That’s how to become a real estate agent

-This short post has outlined the general steps required by most provinces to become a real estate agent.
+This post has outlined the general steps required by most provinces to start a career in the real estate industry, from licensing requirements to insurance needed to work in the real estate industry.
 While various provinces differ in the specifics, these are the steps most commonly followed to get a real estate certification in Canada.

 Why not give it a shot?